tddyer/mlb-statistics-web-crawler/README.md

 ## Future updates:
 - Move from json file to local database storage
-- Optimize web scraper (I am aware it can most likely be greatly improved from current state)
+- Optimize web scraper (I am aware that it can most likely be greatly improved from current state)